-Pico Anaga is one of the most special places on the island and is particularly visited by locals: its many trails, its humid laurel forest, its virgin black sand beaches, and its impressive viewpoints.
+Pico Anaga is one of the most special places on the island and is particularly visited by locals: its many trails, its humid laurel forest, its pristine black sand beaches, and its impressive viewpoints.

-The Anaga Rural Park is accessed from La Laguna, as the people of Tenerife know the town of San Cristóbal de La Laguna.
-From there, a route begins that takes you to the Jardina viewpoint, from where you can see the entire valley in which the municipality is located.
+The Anaga Rural Park is accessed from La Laguna, as the people of Tenerife know the town of San Cristobal de La Laguna.
+From there, a route begins that takes you to the Jardina viewpoint, from where you can see the entire valley in which the municipality sits.

 If you want to discover the charms of the Anaga massif and much more, I recommend you to read my guide about the best excursions in Tenerife, in which I talk about this and other experiences: Best day trips in Tenerife.

-10. Walk through the urban oasis of Santa Cruz de Tenerife
+10. Tour the urban oasis of Santa Cruz de Tenerife

 To take a break from so much hiking through forests and mountains, I recommend a walk through Santa Cruz de Tenerife and discover its historic center, with points of interest such as Calle la Noria, Plaza de España, Castillo de San Cristóbal, Plaza de la Candelaria and Plaza de Weyler.

 If you want to feel the atmosphere of the city in its most authentic state, stroll through the market of La Recova, where you will see samples of the product that is used as the basis of Canarian cuisine and where you can stop for a snack and taste some typical dishes of the highest quality.

-And to add some contrast to your visit, stop by the avant-garde Auditorio de Tenerife, with certain similarities to the Sydney Opera House, and the Espacio de las Artes de Tenerife.
+And to add some contrast to your visit, stop by the avant-garde Auditorium of Tenerife, with certain similarities to the Sydney Opera House, and the Space for the Arts of Tenerife.